Historic Site of Anti-Mongolian Struggle: Structure

 Up to 17 buildings have been identified within the inner fortress.
 The buildings discovered include watchtowers, a roof tile facility, a well, and a kiln.
 The buildings were in the north-west of the inner fortress, likely directly connected to each other.
+They were constructed on platforms to account for the sloped terrain.
 One is thought to have served as the building for the Sambyeolcho leaders, and might have been larger than the equivalent in Yongjangseong.
 This building is sometimes also referred to the palace site, although unlike actual palaces (daegulteo, 대궐터) it was not built for royalty.
+The inner fortress as a whole is also sometimes referred to as the palace site.
 A watchtower (named 안오름 망대) has been found to the southeast of the fortress, at a high point of the oreum.

 The Jangsumul Spring is in legend the site where general Kim T'ongjŏng's footprint remains after he jumped from the earthen walls.
 In the legend, it is this landing that caused the spring to run year round, and gave the water medicinal properties.
 The water is credited with protecting the residents of the nearby Goseongri village from an epidemic.
 Kim T'ongjŏng escaped the fortress with 70 soldiers to fight a final battle at the Bulgeun Oreum, and committed suicide.
 In some sources, the jump that caused the spring is recorded as the suicide.

-The structure of the fort, including building compacted earthen walls with a stone foundation, and inner and outer walls, is of a similar design to that of other fortresses from the Goryeo dynasty period, such as Ganghwa fortress.
+The structure of the fort, including building compacted earthen walls with a stone foundation, and inner and outer walls, is of a similar design to that of other fortresses from the Goryeo dynasty period, such as Ganghwasanseong Fortress.
 Hangpadu may differ slightly in having stones lining both sides of the inner wall.
-It is likely that similar civil engineers worked on Ganghwa Fortress, Yongjang Fortress, and Hangpadu Fortress, during the short period where all fell under the control of the Sambyeolcho Rebellion.
+It is likely that similar civil engineers worked on Ganghwasanseong Fortress, Yongjangseong Fortress, and Hangpadu Fortress, during the short period where all fell under the control of the Sambyeolcho Rebellion.
 Construction elements are also similar to other fortresses built around the same period, such as Gyeongjueupseong and Cheonghaejin.
+The layout of the Sambyeolcho fortresses, including Yongjangseong and Hangpaduri, resembled the layout of the pre-Mongol capital of Kaesong.
+This suggests they were intended to provide civilian governance as well as serve military purposes.